CodeNClimb/kong-api-gateway/README.md

 The above project is built for IntegrationWorks to demonstrate Kong API manager working on a Docker container.

 ## Setting up Kong in Docker
 - The project uses docker containers to run Kong.
-If you are yet to install docker, you may naviagate [here](https://docs.docker.com/get-docker/){:target="_blank"} to find it.
+If you are yet to install docker, you may naviagate [here](https://docs.docker.com/get-docker/) to find it.
 Choose the option most appropriate to your operating system.
 - Clone or Download the repository from GitHub
 - Navigate to the location of the yaml file
 - Run **docker-compose up** in the command line to build the container with kong running
-- Navigate [here](http://localhost:8002){:target="_blank"} to view the functional Kong Workspace.
+- Navigate [here](http://localhost:8002)to view the functional Kong Workspace.

 ## Running KONG MANAGER
 ### Creating a service